cloudmesh/classes/docs/source/lesson/communication/piazza.rst

 Piazza
 ======

-We use Pazza (https://piazza.com) because questions and answers on Piazza are community-edited.
+We use Piazza (https://piazza.com) because questions and answers on Piazza are community-edited.
 Each question has a single students' that is collaboratively edited by all students and if needed an instructors' answer that is collaboratively edited by the instructor.